About the University of Sydney- Summer School and Internship

 - Round Trip Airfare to/from Australia

 - Local Travel

 - Miscellaneous Personal Expenses

 *The SUNY International Health Insurance is mandatory and will be included on the student's Brockport invoice.

 **Varies depending on the SUNY campus at which the participant pays tuition.

-This is a six credit program.
+This is a 4 credit (1 course) or 8 credit program (2 courses).
 The University of Sydney offers the largest selection of courses in Australia to Study Abroad students.
 These are customized for the short-term program, providing hands-on experiential learning in an Australian cultural context.

-Students choose either 2 courses or 1 course plus an internship (see below).
-The following are courses available during the summer:
+Students choose either 1 course or 2 courses - which can include 1 course plus an internship (see below).
+The following are examples of courses available during the summer:

 •ARTS2600 Internship 1